Planning a working holiday in Australia? Here are some answers to the most frequently asked questions.

-There are many different industries that are approved for specified work, including plant and animal cultivation (seasonal farm work), fishing and pearling, tree farming and felling, mining and construction.
+There are many different industries that are approved for specified work for a 417 visa and a 462 visa.
 This work must be completed in regional Australia and excludes Sydney, Newcastle, the Central Coast, Wollongong, Brisbane, Gold Coast, Melbourne and Perth.

 What should I do if I have overstayed my Working Holiday visa?